 There are a variety of final arrangements you should make within your estate plan.
 This includes end-of-life wishes such as:

 One of the most important advantages of an estate plan is that it protects your beneficiaries.
 Rather than leave everything up in the air and as a huge burden, estate planning makes a difficult situation, much easier.
 Your family will most likely be grieving during your death.
 Forcing them to figure out arrangements and finances can make it much harder.

 Your estate plan can prevent the amount of money that is taken in taxes after your death.
 Certain plans are able to push more tax-free money to your heirs rather than wasting it on taxes.

-Estate planning not only reduces the tax burden on beneficiaries but also provides a clear picture of how your assets are to be distributed.
+Estate planning reduces the tax burden on beneficiaries and provides a clear picture of how your assets are to be distributed.
 Although it is a sad thought, fighting among beneficiaries is all too common.
 Putting an estate plan into place helps to avoid fighting among your family over money and assets.

 An estate plan is extremely important if you are hoping to make your death easier for the people you love, but there are some costs associated with an estate plan.
 You will need to pay a lawyer startup fees for their time.
 This should include your initial consultation, the reviewing of your existing estate planning documents, and the drafting of documents.

 On average, estate planning start-up fees range from a starting point of $350 to $1,500.
 If you have minors involved or require a more complicated Will for other reasons, the cost of estate planning can become more expensive.

 An estate plan can be helpful when it comes to protecting your family, but not everyone needs estate planning.
 You may benefit from estate planning if you are part of a blended family.
 This means that you may have assets that you wish to go to a biological child (or to protect those assets for that child) in case your spouse remarries down the road.